Karst: Karst areas

 The world's largest limestone karst is Australia's Nullarbor Plain.
 Slovenia has the world's highest risk of sinkholes, while the western Highland Rim in the eastern United States is at the second-highest risk of karst sinkholes.

-In Canada, Wood Buffalo National Park, NWT contains areas of karst sinkholes.

-Mexico hosts important karstic regions in the Yucatán Peninsula and Chiapas.
+In Canada, Wood Buffalo National Park, Northwest Territories contains areas of karst sinkholes.
+Mexico hosts important karst regions in the Yucatán Peninsula and Chiapas.
+The West of Ireland is home to The Burren, a karst limestone area.
 The South China Karst in the provinces of Guizhou, Guangxi, and Yunnan provinces is a UNESCO World Heritage Site.

 List of terms for karst-related features

+Many karst-related terms derive from South Slavic languages, entering scientific vocabulary through early research in the Western Balkan Dinaric Alpine karst.